This article contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you.

 Pros

-- 10 Gig internet port handles the fastest available ISP connections
+- 10 Gig internet port handles multi-gig ISP connections without any bottleneck

 - Dedicated backhaul band maintains strong satellite-to-router throughput

-- Netgear Armor security subscription (1 year included) covers all connected devices
+- Netgear Armor security subscription (1 year included) covers all devices

 Cons

-- Significantly higher price than other options on this list
+- $1,099 is significantly more than the other options on this list

 eero 6+ (3-pack)